Once a time

 (rapping) Greens, greens and but greens: Parsley, peppers, and celery, Asparagus and and Fiddleferns, lettuce-!

 He said, "All right," But it wasn't, quite, 'Cause I him in the autumn In my one night!
 He was me, me, Rooting my rutabaga, Raiding my and Ripping up my (My champion!
-My favorite!)- I should have a spell on him there, Could have changed him stone Or a dog or a chair...
+My favorite!)- I should have a spell on him there, Could changed him into stone Or a dog or a chair...

-And we'll it square."
+And call it square."

 I had a